creativemindsplugins/cm-header-footer-script-loader/readme.md

 * Enter the “Script Name” and copy the “Script Code”
 * Choose the “Script Type” (CSS or JS), the “Script Location” (header or footer), and the “Autoload Option”
-* Mark the “Custom Post Types” that need the script if needed
+* Mark the “Custom Post Types” that need the script to be enabled
 * Press “Save Changes”

 ## Insert Headers and Footers Premium Edition